 For those who are not too familiar with Australia’s current wine industry, here are a few interesting pieces of information:

 – Australia, which is roughly the size of the United States (it is a tad smaller) is the sixth largest producer of wine in the world.
-(It ranks behind France, Italy, the United States, Spain and Argentina… although there are reports that China’s wine industry actually ranks third in the world, which would bump Australia down to number seven.)
+It ranks behind France, Italy, the United States, Spain and Argentina (although there are reports that China’s wine industry actually ranks third in the world, which would bump Australia down to number seven).

 How it all started

 Unlike Europe and the Americas, Australia does not have native grape vines, so to produce wine, grapevines had to be imported from another region.
 This first happened in 1788, when cuttings were brought aboard a ship from the Cape of Good Hope.
 These first vines were planted in Sydney on a site called Farm Cove and unfortunately, due to intense heat and humidity, the vines rotted.
-These vines may not have produced the first legendary Australian vintage, but the introduction of wine grapes in 1788 marked the beginning of wine making in Australia.
+These vines may not have produced the first legendary Australian vintage, but the introduction of wine grapes in 1788 signaled the start of wine making in Australia.

 Aspiring wine maker John Macarthur, who planted vines on his Camden Park property about 50km southwest of Sydney in the early in the 1800s, is widely credited with cultivating Australia’s first commercial vineyard and winery.
 Macarthur mainly planted Pinot Gris, Frontignac, Gouais, Verdelho and Cabernet Sauvignon.

-Major influences on early wine production
+Major influences on early wine production in Australia

-Gaining a worldwide reputation
+How Australia gained a worldwide wine reputation

 Australian wines may have garnered some insulting remarks at the Vienna Exhibition, but the industry remained unphased and continued to wine awards and receive global praise.
 In 1878, a Shiraz from Victoria competing in the Paris Exhibition was likened to the French Chateau Margaux and was described as a “trinity of perfection.”
-One Australian wine won a gold medal at the 1882 Bordeaux International Exhibition and another received a gold medal at the 1889 Paris International Exhibition.
+One Australian wine won a gold medal at the 1882 Bordeaux International Exhibition, and another received a gold medal at the 1889 Paris International Exhibition.

 The devastation of phylloxera